perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - Intel 630 iGPU enabled in BIOS
 - iGPU code for headless mode in config.plist.

-MacPro7,1 SMBIOS can be set if desired.
-It works also very well.
-This Mac model requires:
+iMacPro1,1 or MacPro7,1 SMBIOS can be set if desired.
+They work also very well.
+This SMBIOS require:

 - AMD dGPU as main card
 - Intel 630 iGPU disabled in BIOS (as this Mac models lack integrated GPU, they have only AMD GPU)
-- RestrictEvents.kext to avoid RAM misconfiguration warnings
+- RestrictEvents.kext to avoid RAM misconfiguration warnings (only MacPro7,1)
-- CPUFriend.kext: not mandatory but in my opinion it improves CPU Power Management.
+- CPUFriend.kext: not mandatory but in my opinion it improves CPU Power Management (only MacPro1,1).

 ### CPUFriend.kext

-Although the CPU is well detected with MacPro's SMBIOS, my guess is that it does not run at low frequency as often as it does with iMac19.1.
-For this reason, I have generated a CPUFriendDataProvider.kext extension from the CPUFriendFriend command to accompany CPUFriend.kext.
+Although the CPU is well detected with MacPro's SMBIOS, my guess is that it does not run at low frequency as often as it does with iMac19.1 or iMacPro1,1.
+For this reason, I have generated a CPUFriendDataProvider.kext extension by the CPUFriendFriend command to accompany CPUFriend.kext.
+Remember that this kext is specific to my CPU: i7 9700, try building your own if yours differs.
 With these 2 kexts (CPUFriendDataProvider.kext + CPUFriend.kext) the CPU shows correct power management and frequency drops to 800 MHz at system idle.

 ### SSDTs, drivers and tools